SAP/openui5-docs/docs/Securing_Apps_91f3d87.md

 		clickjacking.
 With the frameOptions configuration you define whether OpenUI5 is allowed to run embedded in a frame or only from trusted origins or not at all.")**
 `frameOptions` is used to prevent security vulnerabilities like clickjacking.
 With the `frameOptions` configuration you define whether OpenUI5 is allowed to run embedded in a frame or only from trusted origins or not at all.
--   **[Content Security Policy](Content_Security_Policy_fe1a6db.md "Content Security Policy (CSP) adds an additional layer of security that enables the detection and mitigation of certain types of attacks including cross site scripting and data injection.")**
+-   **[Content Security Policy](Content_Security_Policy_fe1a6db.md "Content Security Policy (CSP) adds an additional layer of security that can detect and mitigate certain types of attacks, such as cross-site scripting and data injection.")**
-Content Security Policy \(CSP\) adds an additional layer of security that enables the detection and mitigation of certain types of attacks including cross site scripting and data injection.
+Content Security Policy \(CSP\) adds an additional layer of security that can detect and mitigate certain types of attacks, such as cross-site scripting and data injection.